Passkeys - Design Your Solution

 Chrome for iOS108October 2022

 Passkey logins that use external security keys are managed solely by the browser and its FIDO2 support.
 You can use these devices on all of the above browsers, on any platform including Linux.
-Minority browsers have reduced passkeys support, especially on mobile.
+Minority browsers may have incomplete passkeys support, especially on mobile.
 You can see a more complete list of these, along with their internet usage, on the Can I use? website.

 Supported Native Applications